Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 * **message**: The underlying AMQP error message.
 A description of the errors can be found in the [Exceptions module][ExceptionModule] or the [OASIS AMQP 1.0 spec][AmqpSpec].
 * **error**: The error condition if available.
 * **details**: The error details, if included in the service response.

+By default the producer and consumer clients will retry for error conditions.
+We recommend that users of the clients use the following keyword arguments during creation of the client to change the retry behavior rather than retrying on their own:
+* **retry_total**: The total number of attempts to redo a failed operation when an error occurs.
+Default value is 3
+* **retry_backoff_factor**: A backoff factor to apply between attempts after the second try
+* **retry_backoff_max**: The maximum back off time.
+Default value is 120 seconds
+* **retry_mode: The delay behavior between retry attempts.
+Supported values are 'fixed' or 'exponential', where default is 'exponential'

 ### Commonly encountered exceptions